Welding-heat-resisting

 For parts and components operating at high temperature, wherever the working environment is such that the normal properties of regular metals do not meet the requirements of stability and functionality.

-What are the characteristics required even when not Welding-heat-resisting materials?
+What are the characteristics required, even besides Welding?

 Are they difficult to weld?...

-In general Welding-heat-resisting weldable alloys of this class is not difficult, provided that a basic understanding of compositions and of conditions is available.
+In general Welding-heat-resisting of weldable alloys of this class is not difficult.

 Iron base alloys...